jupyterlite/jupyterlite/docs/howto/configure/advanced/iframe.md

 conda activate jupyterlab-iframe-ext
 ```

-Create a folder in your workspace, then generate an extension template using [cookiecutter](https://github.com/cookiecutter/cookiecutter).
+Create a directory in your workspace, move to this directory, then generate an extension template using [cookiecutter](https://github.com/cookiecutter/cookiecutter):

 ```bash
 cookiecutter https://github.com/jupyterlab/extension-cookiecutter-ts